1990 Massachusetts gubernatorial election

 The 1990 Massachusetts gubernatorial election was held on November 6, 1990.
-Incumbent Democratic Governor Michael Dukakis, his party's nominee for president in 1988, opted to not seek a fourth term.
-Republican Bill Weld won the open seat, beating Democrat John Silber to become the first Republican Governor of Massachusetts elected since 1970.
+Incumbent Democratic governor Michael Dukakis, his party's nominee for president after losing the presidency to then-vice president George H. W. Bush in 1988, opted to not seek a fourth term.
+Republican Bill Weld won the open seat, beating Democrat John Silber to become the first Republican governor of Massachusetts elected since 1970.
+This was the first open-seat gubernatorial election in Massachusetts since 1960.